firstcontributions/first-contributions/README.md

 Now clone the forked repo to your machine.
 Go to your GitHub account, open the forked repo, click on the clone button and then click the *copy to clipboard* icon.

-Open a terminal and run the following git command:
+Open a terminal and then run the following git command:

 ```
 git clone "url you just copied"